 At other times, when I'm feeling kinda lazy and just want to be eating a warm bowl of soup as soon as possible, I reach for a prepared blend.
 Most recently, I ordered Spice Hunter Thai Seasoning and thought the flavor mix was delicious.

-Ok.
-That's not even true.
-This soup is perfectly delicious without any of the garnishments.
-But, it's even better WITH them.
+I mean, this soup is perfectly delicious without any of the garnishments.
+But, it's much better with them.

-A bit of fresh lime juice, a handful of scallions, roasted salty peanuts, fresh cilantro, and as much chili garlic sauce as you can handle take every bowl of creamy Thai chicken soup and elevate it with flavor, upon flavor, upon flavor.
+A bit of fresh lime juice, a handful of scallions, roasted salty peanuts, fresh cilantro, and as much chili garlic sauce as you can handle add flavor, upon flavor, upon flavor.

 More popular soup recipes: